T4 – Resilience

 Behaviors

-The following are the key behaviors a leader should have in the resilience category:
+The following are the key behaviors a leader should exhibit in the resilience category:

-1. You build and maintain a strong, positive professional reputation.
+1. You build and maintain a strong, professional reputation for yourself, your team, and your organization.

 2. You build effective relationships with people who work in your field and industry.